JADE-V-V/JADE/docs/source/dev/insertbenchmarks.rst

   No arguments are expected.
 * ``by_energy``: a flux tally is expected and converted to a flux per unit energy.
   No arguments are expected.
+* ``by_bin``: a flux tally is expected and converted to a flux per unit bin.
+  The *column_name* is expected as key argument and the provided value has to be the name of the binning column in the form of a string.
 * ``condense_groups``: takes a binned tallies and condenses into a coarser binning.
   Errors are combined in squared root of sum of squares.
   Two keyargs needs to be passed: